tomad01/air_quality/README.md

 GP2Y1010AU0F (analogic dust senzor using infrared led - 20 mA)\

 Arduino is waiting from Raspberry an income message and then collects and send data.\
-Raspberry gets all data and is writing it down to a csv perioadically
+Raspberry gets all data and is writing it down to a csv periodically